akikuno/CTRL-Mutagenesis/README.md

 # Project-hybrid-sterility

-- The code quantifies the amount of each gRNA integration for each ES clone.
+- The code quantifies the amount of 17 sgRNA cassettes for each mES clone.

 # Requirements